 Hope this helps in fixing it.

-#3 Updated by Jost Baron almost 5 years ago
+#3 Updated by Jost Baron about 5 years ago

 This may be considered as resolved.

 The problem was that routes to relations are shallow routes and the variable

 :shallow_path was not set accordingly.
 It would be nice if redmine would work in subdirectories again.
 Using a reverse proxy sadly is no option, because some paths are hardcoded into JS, which makes them hard to adjust.

 I've posted an attempt of a solution here, but that is probably not the best way of resolving the issue.